tradex-app/TradeX-chart/docs/indicators.md

 ### Indicator Definitions

+Indicators must provide a ``legendInputs(pos)`` method.
+The chart will pass the current mouse position to the indicator in an array, ``[x, y]``.

 Legends can display multiple values if formatted correctly.
-Each indicator class is required to provide a ``legendInputs(pos)`` method that the chart will call.

 If the indicator provides no values for it's legend then simply return false.